Nathxniel/ppp/README.md

 PROJECT FALCON

+# Update 7-jul-22

+the link on this page has been removed

 # Update 1-jun-21

 'ppp' used to stand for 'people, programming, property' and was a project designed to improve an individuals life by applying the scientific method to self help.